Hand-Picked Daily GUN DEALS

 The Zhukov, named after the Russian Field Marshal of WWII fame, delivers one of the most modern AK stocks out there.
 If you're a traditionalist, look the other way.

-The stock locks into place easily and provides a stable platform for taking accurate shots.
+The stock locks in place easily and provides a stable platform for taking accurate shots.
 A little support goes a long way, and the cheek rest is fantastic.
 You can even add an optional riser to the Zhukov for using those high-sitting AK optics.

-Best for Hunting
+Best Hunting Stock

 Prices accurate at time of writing